 Now that we know what this small but mighty cooking machine can do.
-Want to know which grill can bring Japanese yakitori grilling to your home?
-Let’s jump in and see the best yakitori grills you can buy today.
+Want to know which grill can bring Japanese yakitori flavor to your home?
+Let’s jump in and see the list of yakitori grills you can buy today.

 What is a Yakitori Grill?

 Yakitori translates to “grilled skewered chicken in Japanese.”
 It means grilled chicken but it is often associated with other foods and dishes in the United States.

 Yakitori is grilled chicken skewers.
 You can find beef and other meats offered in Japanese restaurants as Yakitori menu options.

 Yakitori grills are small, compact, and portable grills and suitable for most tabletops.
 A traditional Yakitori is only a few inches long, but there are bigger Yakitori available.
 Yakitori grills do not operate as a typical charcoal grill does.
 These grills are meant to prepare small dishes and thin cuts of meat that don’t require much heat and time to cook well.

 A good yakitori grill has a few fundamental features.
 First off, you want to make sure your grill is rectangular but compact.
 A rectangle shape will allow for the most efficient use of the surface area when preparing your skewers.
 Yakitori is prepared and served tabletop, so you don’t want a grill that’s too big.